froginator14/ScoutingPASS/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are **greatly appreciated** :)

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply [open an issue](https://github.com/PWNAGERobotics/ScoutingPASS/issues/new) if anything is missing or unclear in this documentation. to let us know what you'd like changed.